The atmosphere around you at work may be hazardous; however, this is often difficult to detect as airborne substances may be odourless or colourless.

-Cleaning up dusts can actually worsen the problem through spreading elsewhere: this is known as re-suspension.
-Through cleaning the dust, you create the risk of smaller particles being transported from the initial exposure/emission point to another through air, wind or on clothing.
+Cleaning up dusts can actually worsen the problem as smaller particles can be transported from the initial exposure/emission point to another through air, wind or on clothing.

 You should consider monitoring contaminant levels for chemicals with exposure standards: